KyleOrtzow1/SearchAgent/README.md

 3. **Scryfall API** searches for matching cards
 4. **Evaluation Agent** scores each card's relevance (1-10) to your original request
 5. **Orchestrator** manages up to 5 refinement loops until good results are found

+Behind the scenes, the orchestrator emits events at each step so UIs (like the CLI) can display progress without coupling to core logic.

 ## Example Queries